Vijay-Srinivas-FRLHT/Circular-Rolling-Images/README.md

 # Circular-Rolling-Images
-This will roll images one by one.
+This will roll images one by one.<br>
 There is a Forward button, which moves the image forward, and a backward button which moves the image backward.
 Now, we can manipulate two images independently.